AdobeDocs/workfront.en/help/quicksilver/maestro/records/records-information.md

 >
 >For information, see [Adobe Maestro overview](../maestro-overview.md).

-After you create record types in Adobe Maestro you can create individual records of those types.
+After you create record types in Adobe Maestro, you can create individual records of those types.

 The following articles describe how you can create and manage records in Adobe Maestro: